12klr1/hello-world/README.md

 I am a university student, new to codying but newly fascinated by big data and analytics.

-I want to learn more, so I'm learning and gits :)
+I want to learn more, so I'm learning about gits :)